Technologicat/unpythonic/doc/macros.md

 **Added in v0.14.3.**

-We provide a lightweight, MacroPy-based test framework for testing macro-enabled Python:
+We provide a lightweight, `mcpyrate`-based test framework for testing macro-enabled Python:

 ```python
 from unpythonic.syntax import macros, test, test_raises, fail, error, warn, the